top of page

 The power station has some very nice features, such as having 11 different outputs.
 Includes 5 USB outputs (4 x USB-A 5V/3A and 1 x USB-C, 100W), 2 x 220-240V AC outputs for devices like laptops or hair straighteners and 3 x DC outlets, including 1 x 12V/10A car outlet, which can be used for devices like cool boxes etc. Furthermore, it has a wireless charger on the top for phones, meaning no need for extra cables.
 Compared to its main rivals, it has a longer battery life and faster charging times.

 The biggest downside of the Bluetti Power Station is that the battery percentage is only shown in 20% increments.
 This needs to be smaller increments as the difference is quite significant, and you could think you had 19% when you only have 1%.
 Furthermore, the power station weighs 7.5KG which is heavy, but as long as you have a fixed place for it, then it doesn't matter.
 When looking into it, the weight is due to the superior battery life.
-Therefore I would take this over a weaker battery andy day of the week.
+Therefore, I would take this over a weaker battery every day of the week.

 Charging the EB55